 As you can see in the graph above, from Salesforce, consumers trust companies when they know that they’re gathering information for a positive purpose.
 They also appreciate transparency when learning about how their information will be protected and used.

 Prioritize visible privacy policies and security measures.
 Ask for permission when gathering data and promise to use it safely and respectfully.
-If you can make your customers feel protected and valued, you can still gather plenty of data, despite the general loss in trust in businesses by consumers.
+If you can make your customers feel protected and valued, you can still gather plenty of data, despite the general loss of trust in businesses by consumers.

 Not only should your company gather data, but it should also ensure that it’s using it effectively.
 These tips will help your business more accurately mold your advertising and sales techniques to fit your ideal consumers’ needs and wants.